edamamev/edamamev.github.io/about.md

 - I can get overwhelmed when there's a lot happening all at once.
 This won't often be a problem as I've learnt ways to cope, but after an absolute wreck of a day, the last thing I need is someone yelling at me.
 I will likely just stand there while my brain reboots :D
 -

+**Pronouns**: She/Her

 **[MBTI](https://www.16personalities.com)**: [INFJ - Advocate](https://www.16personalities.com/infj-personality)

 **Alignment**: Neutral Good
 > If you know, you know

-**Pronouns**: She/Her

 ## Socials
 Find me on [GitHub](https://github.com/edamame-v), I might have a twitter in the future, but meh.

 ## In Closing...
 So yeah!
-This page is gonna be occassionally updated when there's more 'Me Lore' I want to share with the world, but until then, take a look at some [blod posts!](https://edamame-v.github.io) Who knows what I've been up to, I sure as hell don't.
+This page is gonna be occassionally updated when there's more 'Me Lore' I want to share with the world, but until then, take a look at some [blog posts!](https://edamame-v.github.io) Who knows what I've been up to, I sure as hell don't.

 Take care, and until next time,

 Cheers.